 I had no choice but to let her finish her sentence.
 And then I finished mine, the one which, if you remember, I had left unfinished.

-“… between adjective and noun,” I ended up mournfully.
+“… between right as in right and right as in right.
+They are homonyms,” I ended up mournfully.

-“Do you agree that a man has a right to scratch his right bottom?”
+“Do you agree that a man has a right to scratch his bottom?
+Right, left and centre?”

 “Of course I do you vulgar fool.
 But he doesn’t have the right to insult a woman.”

 “When and how did I insult a woman?”